novemus/remote-beyond/README.md

 ## Requirements

-To use the `Remote - Beyond` extension you must install the [WebPier](https://github.com/novemus/webpier) application.
+To use the `Remote-Beyond` extension you must install the [WebPier](https://github.com/novemus/webpier) application.

 ## Using